Elephant1214/PaperFixes/README.md

   at all no matter what I did.
   I don't know what the actual cause of this is since it does not occur with the two mods alone, but should you come across it, disabling `mixin.chunk_access` from VintageFix appears to fix it.
+- You should disable the fix for MC-80966 if you're using any mods that already fix it or fix the entire lighting engine such as Phosphor, Herperus, or Alfheim.